tha061/DataRing/Readme.md

 ## Content
 The *native* folder contains the C/C++ implementation of the DataRing.

-The "data_preProcessing" folder contains jupyter notebooks for processing the Loans dataset.
+The *data_preProcessing* folder contains jupyter notebooks for processing the Loans dataset.

-The "theoretical_analysis" folder contains python notebooks for probabilistic analysis in datasharing system.
+The *theoretical_analysis* folder contains python notebooks for probabilistic analysis in datasharing system.

+The *api_doc* folder contains the API documentation of DataRing.
+We can display it as a web-page by hosting this folder in a server.

 ### Prerequisites
 Make sure you have the following installed: